 need to know about Flash,

-is if you hover over one of
+if you hover over one of

-your tools, you're gonna see the shortcut
+your tools, you're going to see the shortcut

-that's related to it.
-So for example, the free
+So for example, for the free

 I could always click on q,